zhoyoyo/lede23-svg-with-d3/README.md

 An 8-step guide to create a simple SVG graphic with D3.js

+##### What to do before we start:
+- Clone this repo to your computer
+- Navigate to the repo with terminal, and load a local server.
+    - You can use the following line if you use python:
+        ```
+        python3 -m http.server --cgi 8080
+        ```
+    - If you use VS Code, check this out: [How to load changes spontanously on your local server with VS Code](https://www.freecodecamp.org/news/vscode-live-server-auto-refresh-browser/)

 ## Preparation

 1. Create a basic html page.
 If you don't know how, refers to Soma’s tutorial: [How to create and host a web pages on Github](https://jonathansoma.com/fancy-github/github-pages/).
+For this tutorial, you can use `index.html` as a starter.

 2. Add the d3 library to the page.
 For the purpose of this demo, we are loading the entire D3 library in one Javascript (js) file.
 Add the following script to your HTML markup.